catpea/rsend/README.md

 ## rsend does not actually transfer files

-It would be an insult for me to select a mode of transfer for you, rsend creates the lftp/sftp or even send.sh/send.bat files.

-Personally, I am interested in creating .tar files (similar to .zip), and uploading those to the remote destination, and then unpacking them there via a shell command.

-This is simple, because I can just create a doit.sh that not only will contain the tar and upload instructions, but also a way to login to the remote server, and un-tar that file.

-rsend follows the "do one thing do it well" philosophy.
+rsend creates the lftp/sftp or even send.sh/send.bat files. rsend follows the "do one thing do it well" philosophy.